 "Analog to DXD, DSD64/128/256" as sometimes displayed in our tech specs section on album pages means that the original Analog tapes were digitised directly to the indicated resolution.

-DSD 64 origin recordings available in higher rates
+PCM and DSD origin recordings available in higher rates

 For releases that originated from DSD (64) recordings, our mastering lab uses the DSD edited master (the actual recording master with edits) in combination with Signalyst’s HQ Player 4 Pro and the Signalyst professional software to re-modulate the higher DSD bitrates.
 You can read about this process best here.